 The most common symptom is a mild to intense pain in the abdomen, pelvis and lower back.
 Generally, this pain increases during the period and it’s not related to the quantity of endometriosis that a woman can have.

-Other symptoms are:
+Other symptoms include:

 - Pain in the intestine and intestinal disorders, such as constipation or diarrhea.

-- Pain during and after sexual intercourse.
+- Pain during and after sexual intercourse (dyspareunia).